IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 It is expected that for some years, networks will have a mixed environment of PvD-aware hosts and non-PvD-aware hosts.
-If there is a need to give specific information to PvD-aware hosts only, then it is RECOMMENDED to send two RA messages (one for each class of hosts) using two different source LLA(see {{router}}).
+If there is a need to give specific information to PvD-aware hosts only, then it is RECOMMENDED to send two RA messages, one for each class of hosts.
+If two RA messages are sent for this reason, they MUST be sent from two different link-local source addresses ({{router}}).
 For example, here is the RA sent for non-PvD-aware hosts:

 * RA Header: router lifetime = 6000 (non-PvD-aware hosts will use this router as a default router)